Rich T. Buckler

-Richard Thompson Buckler (October 27, 1865 - January 23, 1950) was a Representative from Minnesota.
+Richard Thompson Buckler (October 27, 1865 - January 23, 1950) was a member of the United States House of Representatives from Minnesota.
 He was born on a farm near Oakland, Coles County, Illinois.
-He attended the public schools and engaged in agricultural pursuits in Coles County before moving to Andover Township, Polk County, Minnesota in 1904 where he continued agricultural pursuits.
+He attended the public schools and engaged in agricultural pursuits in Coles County before moving to Andover Township, Polk County, Minnesota]in 1904 where he continued agricultural pursuits.